-The Group's net assets of RM46.80 million in this financial year was lower than the previous year's RM51.63 million.
-Correspondingly, the Group's net asset value per share dropped to RM0.76 as at 31 December 2021 from RM0.83 last year.
+The Group's net assets stood at RM46.10 million in this financial year which was slightly lower than the previous year's RM46.80 million.
+Correspondingly, the Group's net asset value per share dropped to RM0.74 as at 31 December 2022 from RM0.76 last year.
 This was primarily due to the business loss as reported in the current financial year.

-The Group generated positive cash flow from operating activities for the year, as compared to a slightly below breakeven last year.
-The Group has continued to exercise tight control over its cash outlay on capital expenditures and had deferred certain upgrading projects.
-Net cash outlay on the purchase of property, plant and equipment was at a low of RM0.20 million which is slightly below the already frugal level of RM0.35 million last year.
-The Group registered a net decrease of RM0.59 million in its cash and cash equivalents, resulting in an increased net overdraft position of RM3.0 million as at 31 December 2021 as compared to RM2.41 million as at 31 December 2020.
+Cash flow for the year from operating activities was RM0.30 million below breakeven.
+However, this is an improvement over the RM0.89 million a year ago.
+The Group has continued to exercise tight control over its cash outlay on capital expenditures in order to strenghten its liquidity position.
+Net cash outlay on the purchase of plant and equipment for the year was at RM0.71 million which is higher than the frugal level of RM0.20 million last year.
+Thanks to the advances of RM3.15 million from a corporate shareholder, the Group registered a net increase of RM1.80 million in its cash and cash equivalents, resulting in a reduced net overdraft position of RM1.20 million as at 31 December 2022 as compared to RM3.0 million as at 31 December 2021.

-With the decrease in total capital plus net debt to RM67.02 million from RM71.92 million while the net debt stays almost the same at RM20.22 million as at 31 December 2021 as compared to RM20.28 million as at 31 December 2020, the Group's gearing ratio (calculated as net debt divided by total capital plus net debt) has increased to 30% from the preceding year's 28% as a result.
+With the marginal increase of 1.5% in total capital plus net debt to RM68.0 million from RM67.0 million while the net debt increased 8.40% to RM21.93 million as at 31 December 2022 from RM20.23 million as at 31 December 2021, the Group's gearing ratio (calculated as net debt divided by total capital plus net debt) has increased to 32% from the preceding year's 30% as a result.

-The Group's revenue, profit after tax and earnings per share for the past 5 years up to 31 December 2021, are disclosed in this Annual Report under the Group Financial Highlights in page 1.
+The Group's revenue, profit after tax and earnings per share for the past five (5) years up to 31 December 2022, are disclosed in this Annual Report under the Group Financial Highlights in page 1.